-MaxiFi Planner Premium and Professional permits you to plan explicitly for the possibility of your early death or that of your spouse/partner.
+MaxiFi Planner Premium and MaxiFi Professional permit you to plan explicitly for the possibility of your early death or that of your spouse/partner.
 There is no contingency planning for families who are single.
 (The contingent planning feature is not available in MaxiFi Planner Standard, only in Premium and Professional.)

-Contingency settings are currently available for Special Receipts, Special Expenses, Retirement Account Contributions, and Future Earnings.
+Contingency settings are currently available for Special Receipts, Special Expenses, Retirement Account Contributions, Housing, and Future Earnings.

 The main purpose of contingency planning is to get life insurance calculations correct, and, in a related way, to accurately calculate a survivor's living standard (i.e., discretionary spending).
-For example if a survivor intends to take on extra work (or quit working), get a special receipt (or not get one), contribute more (or less) to a retirement account, or incur some special expense (or forego some special expense) in the event of his or her spouse's death, such contingencies will change the survivor's living standard needs and thus change his or her life insurance needs.
+For example, in the event of a spouse or partner's death, if a survivor intends to take on extra work (or quit working), get a special receipt (or not get one), contribute more (or less) to a retirement account, or incur some special expense (or forego some special expense) in the event of his or her spouse's death, such contingencies will change the survivor's living standard needs and thus change his or her life insurance needs.

 If you have entered any contingency changes, such as reducing a Special Expense upon death of a spouse, the changes will impact your plan in two ways: